carsonoid/workshop-guts-of-git/content/docs/workshop/branching/update-with-merge/index.md

 you only ever have to solve merge conflicts once.
 That is because git only ever tries to merge two states together.

-This means that even though we have to solve conflicst, we only ever do it once per execution of the command.
+This means that even though we have to solve conflicts, we only ever do it once per execution of the command.
 The same is not true of other methods like `rebase`